iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 ## Off Policy Deep Reinforcement Learning

-Nitkshi et al. discuss a specific type of model that is particularly sensitive to primacy bias: *off-policy deep reinforcement learning*.
+Nikishin et al. discuss a specific type of model that is particularly sensitive to primacy bias: *off-policy deep reinforcement learning*.
 Here, the goal is to learn a model (*policy*) that makes good decisions in an interactive environment.
 The algorithm does this by switching between two modes:

 1. Exploration: use the current policy to interact with the environment and save memories to a dataset called the *replay buffer*.
 2. Learning: sample from the replay buffer to perform gradient updates on the policy.